iPhone 6 full review

-With a 4.7in display, new design, improved specs and new features, the iPhone 6 is bigger and better than ever before.
-We've now been using the iPhone 6 for four momths, so we bring you our updated iPhone 6 review.
+With a 4.7in display, new design, improved specs and new features, the iPhone 6 was bigger and better than any iPhone we'd seen back in 2014.
+We've now been using the iPhone 6 for almost two years, so we bring you our updated iPhone 6 review.
 See also: iPhone buying advice

 See also: iPhone 6 vs iPhone 6 Plus